-When I resigned my job just over a week ago, I met with my HR rep at my office to go over a few things before my final day.
+When I resigned my job a few years ago, I met with my HR rep at my office to go over a few things before my final day.
 One of the topics we covered was COBRA Insurance, or COBRA continuation coverage.
 COBRA stands for Consolidated Omnibus Budget Reconciliation Act of 1985, and is a federal law which helps employees maintain health care coverage when they would otherwise lose it from a “qualifying life event,” including resigning from a job or filing for unemployment.

 What is COBRA Insurance?